 NAFED reserves the right to reject all or any of the RFP submitted in response to this RFP invitation at any stage without assigning any reasons whatsoever.

-All applicants are responsible for all costs incurred by them when evaluating and responding to this document and any negotiation costs incurred by the recipient there after.NAFED may in its sole discretion proceed in the matter it deems appropriate which may include deviation from its expected evaluation process, the waiver of any documents and the request for additional information.
+All applicants are responsible for all costs incurred by them when evaluating and responding to this document and any negotiation costs incurred by the recipient there after NAFED may in its sole discretion proceed in the matter it deems appropriate which may include deviation from its expected evaluation process, the waiver of any documents and the request for additional information.
 Unsuccessful applicants will have no claim whatsoever against neither NAFED nor its employees, officers.

 NAFED reserves the right to modify, suspend, change or supplement this RFP at any stage.
-Any change to this RFP documents shall be uploaded on NAFED websitehttp://NAFED-india.com
+Any change to this RFP documents shall be uploaded on NAFED website: http://nafed-india.com.

 Mere submission of an RFP does not ensure selection of the applicants as Successful applicants.